William Christian Sellé: Career

 Sellé's obituary mentions a love of Beethoven whom he refers to as ’his dear master’.
 Sellé's inclination was to favour an establishment view of classical music reinforced by his known dislike of ‘modern music’.
 Throughout his career as a teacher Sellé maintained a close musical relationship with many of his pupils.
 He played the organ at the marriage of his former pupil Princess Mary of Cambridge and was by the accounts that still exist a convivial, loquacious man with a string of anecdotes that made him exceptional company.
 In later life he was to become a familiar character in his community with an affectation of wearing what was described as a 'sombrero'.
 Sellé retired as organist at the Chapel Royal in 1886 at the age of seventy three.

 A Liberal and supporter of Gladstone, Sellé was an active member of his community taking part in the issues of the day.
 He was a member of the Richmond Select Vestry (Parish Council) from 1853 until his death.
 He also stood unsuccessfully as a Liberal candidate when Richmond received its Charter of Incorporation.
 He made an unsuccessful attempt to bring about the opening of the Richmond Public Library for which he was a serving committee member.

+Personal life

+Sellé married Selina Daniel (1816–1902) at Christ Church, Southwark, on 20 July 1835, setting up home in Kew; in 1841 they were living on Kew Green as part of the King of Hanover's entourage.
+His wife was appointed the first wet nurse for Queen Victoria's first child.
+By 1851 the family had moved to Richmond on Thames where he was to live for the remainder of his life.
+Their children were William Christian (1836–1840), Selina Elizabeth (1838–1840), Laura (1841–1932), Allegra (1842–1909), Emily Blanche (1844–1895), Julia (1847–1892), and Guarnerius (1849–1889).

+He lived at Old Palace Terrace, Richmond Green, from about 1851-1892, and then 3 Hermitage Road, Richmond.
+He died of a heart attack whilst drinking at The Greyhound Hotel in Richmond on 8 November 1898.
+He was buried in Richmond Old Burial Ground along with his daughter Emily Blanche and his wife Selina.

-At the time of his death he left a widow and two adult daughters, one of whom was married to Harry Buxton Forman, a leading bibliographer, rare manuscripts editor and scholar of all things Shelley.
-His only adult son Guarnerius (so-named after the Italian violin makers Guarneri) pre-deceased him by nine years as did two other daughters.
-William Christian Sellé died of a heart attack whilst drinking at The Greyhound Hotel in Richmond on 8 November 1898.
+At the time of his death he left a widow and two adult daughters.
+Laura married Harry Buxton Forman, a leading bibliographer, rare manuscripts editor and scholar of all things Shelley, in 1869 at St Matthias Church, Richmond.
+His son Guarnerius (so-named after the Italian violin makers Guarneri) married Jessie Button at St Mary's, Staines, in 1873; they lived in Twickenham and he worked at the Stock Exchange.
+Allegra married Benjamin Bull at Holy Trinity Twickenham, in 1865.
+Julia married Thomas Bull at St John the Evangelist, Penge, in 1865.